Suzhou: Names

 During the Zhou dynasty, a settlement known as Gusu after nearby Mount Gusu (姑苏山 (Gūsūshān)) became the capital of the state of Wu.
 From this role, it also came to be called Wu as well.
 In 514 BC, King Helü of Wu established a new capital nearby at Helü City and this grew into the modern city.
 During the Warring States period, Helü City continued to serve as the local seat of government.
 From the areas it administered, it became known as Wuxian (lit.
 "Wu County") and Wujun ("Wu Commandery").
 Under the Qin, it was known as Kuaiji after its greatly enlarged commandery, which was named for the reputed resting place of Yu the Great near modern Shaoxing in Zhejiang.

 The name "Suzhou" was first officially used for the city in AD 589 during the Sui dynasty.
 Su (蘇 or 苏) in its name is a contraction of the old name Gusu.
-It refers to the mint perilla (shiso).
+It refers to "Satisfied place" in the Old Yue language.
 The zhou 州 originally meant something like a province or county (cf. Guizhou), but often came to be used metonymously for the capital of such a region (cf. Guangzhou, Hangzhou, etc.).
 Suzhou is the Hanyu Pinyin spelling of the Putonghua pronunciation of the name.
 Prior to the adoption of pinyin, it was variously romanized as Soo-chow, Suchow, or Su-chow.